Back to Wordpress Guide

 Why doesn't my WordPress site match the theme demo?

 Theme demonstrations include carefully crafted content, professional images, and extensive configuration not automatically applied when you install the theme.
 You'll need to add your own content and adjust theme settings accordingly.
-It's comparable to those misleading furniture catalogs – purchasing the same sofa won't transform your living room into the immaculately styled showroom without additional effort.
+It's comparable to furniture catalogs – purchasing the same sofa won't transform your living room into the immaculately styled showroom without additional effort.

 Can I modify my WordPress site without visitors seeing unfinished changes?